wagtail/rfcs/README.md

 response.
 * Build consensus and integrate feedback.
 RFCs that have broad support are much more likely to make progress than those that don't receive any comments.
-* Eventually, the [core team] will decide whether the RFC is a candidate for inclusion in Wagtail.
+* Eventually, the core team will decide whether the RFC is a candidate for inclusion in Wagtail.
 * RFCs that are candidates for inclusion in Wagtail will enter a "final comment period" lasting 10 days.
 The beginning of this period will be signaled with a comment and tag on the RFC's pull request.
-Furthermore, a link to the RFC will be included in the following week's "This Week In Wagtail" newsletter to attract the community's attention.
+Furthermore, the RFC will be advertised widely (for example, it may be posted on Wagtail's official Twitter account and included in the following week's "This Week In Wagtail" newsletter).
 * An RFC can be modified based upon feedback from the core team and community.
 Significant modifications may trigger a new final comment period.
 * An RFC may be rejected by the core team after public discussion has settled